ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/ethereum/overview.md

 const signedTx = await yourWalletClient.signTransaction(tx)
 ```

+When using your own signer, you will need to calculate the transaction fees yourself before signing.

 Additionally, you can use the Chorus One SDK to sign transactions using Fireblocks, mnemonic or other methods.

 - For detailed information on setting up and configuring these options, please refer to the [What is a Signer?](../../signers-explained/what-is-a-signer.md) section.